unsw-se3011/SENG3011_weneedREST/Reports/Final_Report/Final_Report.md

 #### Frontend ####

 There were a litany of problems with the frontend, mainly boiling down to our lack of proficiency with React.
 More specifically, they revolved around our desire to make the website look a certain way or perform a certain action without being able to realise it with our language of choice.
 These issues may not have been necessarily drastic in the grand scheme of our project, but were simple details that would have enhanced the user's experience.
 For example, our website allows for reports to be selected and later be used to generate an aggregate report.
 To indicate that a report had been selected, we wanted to highlight said report.
 However, no matter what we tried, we could not find a way to do this, only being able to highlight the first selected report (even though the other selected reports were being correctly added to the set).
 Eventually, through a lot of trial and error and assistance from a member of the backend sub-team, we were able to achieve what we initially wanted, but at the cost of almost 2 days worth of time.
-Frontend design, then, became three times more time consuming than we orginally thought.
+Frontend design, then, became three times more time consuming than we originally thought.

 Another main issue was finding a way to convert the responses we recieved from our API and converting them into a format that we could parse through, extracting the data we needed, or simply changing how the responses were given from the backend in the first place.
 For example, we chose to use **Axios** to integrate our frontend and backend and part of how Axios works is to add query parameters exactly as they are into the url.
-This meant that for multi-word queries that involed spaces were added as is.
+This meant that for multi-word queries that involved spaces were added as is.
 However, having spaces in a url goes against convention and Axios would return an error.
 By default, Axios would replace spaces with '+', and thus we got around this error by simply changing all the spaces in our parameters through a function in the backend to '+' as well (and vice versa).

 Some of our most vexing issues were present in the integration of an additional API into our website to assist in the analysis of data from our report summaries.
 We experimented with several and continued running into errors that would often seem insurmountable.

-### What We Would Do Differently ###

-* What kind of skills you wish you had before the workshop (this way we can try include them in other courses)
-  * Would you do it any differently now ?
-    * I.e. tools, different technology, time management, etc

-## Team Organisation ##
+## Team Organisation and conclusion/appraisal ##

-* Team organisation and conclusion/appraisal of your work
-  * Responsibilities/organization of the team
-    * Ultimate breakdown of team composition and responsibilities

 Thoughout the development of the project, our team continued to work well together - we frequently communicated via Facebook Messanger, referred to the Kanban board for sprint deliverables and other tasks, and utilised Slack to efficiently separate discussions regarding frontend and backend issues.